ankamercier/Final-SQL-Project/README.md

 ### 2. Cleaning and transforming the data:
 - The tables are cleaned in the following order: `all_sessions`, `analytics`, `products`, `sales_by_sku`, `sales_report`
-- Cleaning was infact performed using a reverse method, by exploring the questions first, mapping the data, and discovering fixable issues during the process in order to reshape data without changing the content
+- Cleaning was in fact performed using a reverse method, by exploring the questions first, mapping the data, and discovering fixable issues during the process in order to reshape data without changing the content

-- The overall approach to clean the data:
+The overall approach to clean the data:
-    - Remove Unwanted or Irrelavent Observations
+    - Remove unwanted or irrelevant observations
-    - Ensure Accurate Datatypes
+    - Ensure accurate datatypes
-    - Address Missing Values
+    - Address missing values
-    - Fix Typos
+    - Fix typos

  :pushpin: **JUMP TO:** [data cleaning](https://github.com/ankamercier/Final-SQL-Project/blob/main/cleaning_data.md)